cyllab/CalcUS/README.md

 Further documentation is available in CalcUS itself.

 ## Citation
-If you use CalcUS in your research, please cite it: `Raphaël Robidas and Claude Y. Legault, "CalcUS: An Open Source Computational Chemistry Web Platform", 2021, manuscript in preparation.`
+If you use CalcUS in your research, please cite it: `Raphaël Robidas and Claude Y. Legault, "CalcUS: An Open-Source Computational Chemistry Web Platform", 2021, manuscript in preparation.`

 ## Contributors
 **Project lead and main contributor**: Raphaël Robidas